MicrosoftDocs/powerquery-docs/powerquery-docs/multiple-queries.md

 ### Background data downloads (also known as “background analysis”)

-Similar to the evaluations performed for data privacy, the Power Query Editor by default will download a preview of the first 1000 rows of each query step.
+Similar to the evaluations performed for data privacy, the Power Query editor by default will download a preview of the first 1000 rows of each query step.
 Downloading these rows helps ensure the data preview is ready to display as soon as a step is selected, but it can also cause duplicate data source requests.
 More information: [Disable background analysis](#disable-background-analysis)

 ### Loading to the Power BI Desktop model